Fenton Rogers

-Fenton Rogers (born 4 August 2003) is an English professional rugby league footballer who plays as a for Bradford Bulls in the RFL Championship on a third loan stint from Huddersfield Giants in the Super League.
+Fenton Rogers (born 4 August 2003) is an English professional rugby league footballer who plays as a for the Huddersfield Giants in the Super League.

 He has previously spent time on loan from Huddersfield at the Halifax Panthers, Oldham RLFC and the Bradford Bulls in the Championship, as well as the Rochdale Hornets in League 1.

 Background

 Rogers was born in Oldham, Greater Manchester, England.
 He is the son of former professional rugby league footballer Wes Rogers.

 He played for Saddleworth Rangers and Lancashire as a junior.

 Playing career

 Huddersfield Giants

 Rogers came through the Giants' Academy system.
 He signed a three-year deal in July 2023.
+In the final round of the 2026 Super League season, Rogers was given a straight red card for using a raised elbow on Castleford's Tyler Dupree.
+Rogers was later suspended for two games.

 Oldham

 He spent time on loan from Huddersfield at Oldham in the Championship.

 Rochdale Hornets

 He spent time on loan from Huddersfield at the Rochdale Hornets in League 1.

 Halifax Panthers

 He spent time on loan from Huddersfield at the Halifax Panthers in the Championship.